 Cellars

 Repair category -

-Notes None noted.
+Notes N/A.

-Electricity

-Repair category 1

-Notes No significant defects evident.
+Electricity Repair category 1 Notes The consumer unit is of materials which may not comply with the must up to date Building Regulations.
+Further advice will be available from an NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.